rickardlindberg/aoc24/README.md

 ## How I do the puzzles

 * I try to solve the puzzles in order.
 (This year, it worked until day 21, part
-  2. I got stuck on it and decided it would be more fun to continues without it solved.)
+  2. I got stuck on it and decided it would be more fun to continue without it solved.)

 * I don't look at others' solutions for a puzzle until I have solved both parts.
+I do however look up algorithms that I think are needed.

 * When I have solved both parts, I look at others' solutions if I'm curious.